I: One Holiday to Rule them All

 Instantly, the reality of the house begins to falter, the painting and shapes collapsing into a camera obscura of silhouettes and colors.

 “Let’s go,” Order states.

 “Lead the way,” Love says with a calm, if concerned smile.

-Third in line, Justice averts his gaze from Love’s backside as he ascends the steps behind her.
-It’s a backless gown.
+Third in line up the stairs, Justice averts his gaze from Love’s backside as he ascends the steps behind her; it’s a backless gown.

 The three make their way to the door at a prompt pace, the colors running from everything around them like a wet painting.
 Justice does the gentlemanly thing in their short amount of time, however, and pulls a coat from the rack and offers it to Love for the sake of proper decency.

 “Oh, why thank you, but to be honest the breeze is kind of n-” Love stops herself, seeing Justice’s completely void expression.
-She takes the coat and puts I on.
+She takes the coat and puts it on.
 “Why, how considerate!”

 Justice grins with radiant positivity.
 “My pleasure!”
 The two turn to Order, who is just watching the two exchanging pleasantries in a folding dimension.